filmora go

 Watching the footage you've captured over and over can be a tiresome process that consumes both time and energy, so in order to increase your efficiency during the process of capturing and editing videos, you can simply add markers both to the files you're creating while recording or to your project's timeline.

-The media markers are the markers you can add directly to the video file you are creating with Filmora Scrn during the screen recording session.
+The media markers are the markers you can add directly to the video file you are creating with Filmora during the screen recording session.
 You won't be able to see these markers until the video clip is imported into the software's video editor and placed on the timeline.

-You can use them to mark a place in the screen recording you're not too happy with, or to highlight the part of the video clip that you intend on featuring in the final cut of the video you've created with Wondershare's screen capturing and video editing software.
+You can use them to mark a place in the screen recording you're not too happy with, or to highlight the part of the video clip that you intend on featuring in the final cut of the video you've created with Wondershare's screen capturing and screen recording software.
 By doing so you'll save time on going through all the material just to find a few seconds of footage that fit perfectly to your video.

 Filmora Scrn Markers